riverans/activitystreams/README.md

 That's about it.
 There are many configuration options you can override and build out, but that's the basic requirement for installation.

 Dependencies
 ============

+If you need help installing the dependencies for Neo4j and Redis, go to [JDK, Neo4j, Redis] (https://github.com/natgeo/activitystreams/wiki/JDK,-Neo4j-and-Redis-install)

 These files are part of the package.json file, so NPM is able to install them all with one command. `npm install`

 * [Neo4j-JS](https://github.com/natgeo/neo4j-js)